exakat/exakat-docs/Reference/Rules/Type/GPCIndex.rst

    // y is collected, but no z.
    echo $_POST['y']['z'];

-   // a is not collected
+   // s is not collected
    echo $_ENV['s'];

    ?>